lual98/widgetbook_golden_test/README.md

 ```bash
 dart run build_runner build -d
 ```
-- The The `runWidgetbookGoldenTests` function traverses all use cases and generates golden files for each use case.
+- The `runWidgetbookGoldenTests` function traverses all use cases and generates golden files for each use case.
 - Network images are mocked, based on `mocktail_image_network`'s implementation to ensure consistent results.
 - Widgetbook state is mocked so knobs work properly even if they are being used.

 ## Customization
 Use the properties in `WidgetbookGoldenTestsProperties` to customize the properties used in the test execution.
-- To skip a golden test for a specific use case, add `[skip-golden]` to its name.
-This special string tag can be customized as needed.
+- Modify `skipTag` to change the default tag used to skip golden test execution.
 - You can pass your app's theme to `WidgetbookGoldenTestsProperties` to make sure the cases are run with proper theming.
 - You can setup a default locale inside the properties.
+- The special URLs for error and loading network images can be changed to custom ones.
+> **Note:** If you want to call `runWidgetbookGoldenTests` twice with different special URLs in each call, do it on separate main functions.
+The HttpOverrides may conflict on each other and cause hang-ups if they are ran in the same main function.
+If they share the same URLs, then they can be called in the same main function without issues.

 ## Contributing
 Pull requests are welcome!
 For major changes, please open an issue first to discuss what you would like to change.